NCAR/VAPOR/docs/sphinx/usage.rst

 .. _variablesTab:

-See the :ref:`Renderers <renderers>` section for mor information on how each of these tabs work for a given renderer.
+See the :ref:`Renderers <renderers>` section for more information on how each of these tabs work for a given renderer.
 Again, they all operate in the same way for the most part.

 .. figure:: ../_images/variablesTab.png
     :align: center